Descriptors

 -

-Descriptors are self-referential: not only do they describe Protobuf sources, they are actually defined using Protobuf sources as well.
+Descriptors are self-referential: not only do they describe Protobuf sources, they're actually defined using Protobuf sources as well.
 These descriptor Protobuf messages are produced by a compiler and used to perform code generation.
 Their contents are also embedded into the generated code in some runtimes.
 This means you need some basic knowledge of Protobuf—about the IDL syntax, its concepts, and its type system—before trying to learn about descriptors.

 -